Jewish Learning Fellowship

 - Judaism as Art: A Search for Congruity

 - Judaism from the Inside Out: Spiritual Practices for Real Life

-Additionally, students attend two Shabbat dinners together – one at Hillel in a special private dinner, and the other at our educator’s home.
+Additionally, students attend a Shabbat dinners together at our educator’s home.

 What you do: